manuelfreude/kagglesantander/README.md

 Of the initial 9 classifiers, the best-performing ones were LightGBM, Bagging, MLP/neural nets and AdaBoost with a LightGBM base estimator.
 Fine-tuning further raised each one's performance except for MLP.
 The best-performing algorithm was AdaBoost, which was subsequently used for predicting the customer transaction probability for the test dataset.

-The initial submission ranked 1,145 out of 1,398 or top 57%, and was passed down the ranks to the top 67% at the end of the competition.
+The initial submission ranked 1,145 out of 1,398 or top 57%, and was passed down the ranks to the top 67% of 9,038 participants at the end of the competition.

 ![kaggle_i](https://github.com/manuelfreude/kagglesantander/blob/master/kaggle_dashboard_santander_i.png)